swiftlang/swift-package-manager/Documentation/PackageCollections.md

 ##### Trusted root certificates

 With the `package-collection-sign` tool, the root certificate provided as input for signing a collection is automatically trusted.
-When SwiftPM user tries to add the collection, however, the root certificate must either be preinstalled with the OS (Apple platforms only) or found in the `~/.swiftpm/config/trust-root-certs` directory (all platforms), otherwise the
-[signature check](#signed-package-collections) will fail.
+When SwiftPM user tries to add the collection, however, the root certificate must either be preinstalled with the OS (Apple platforms only) or found in the `~/.swiftpm/config/trust-root-certs` directory (all platforms) or shipped with the [certificate-pinning configuration](#protecting-package-collections), otherwise the [signature check](#signed-package-collections) will fail.
 Collection publishers should make the DER-encoded root certificate(s) that they use downloadable so that users can adjust their setup if needed.

 ### Protecting package collections